 We started out in a small coffee/chocolate shop.
 You can just imagine the amazing aroma, and we were hungry.
-This is an important starting point in a food tour – skip breakfast.
+This is an important tip when embarking on a food tour – skip breakfast.
 Your sacrifice will be rewarded.

 Next we were brought to a specialty meat shop.
 Here the sausages are prepared behind glass walls so that you can watch the artisans work.
 We didn’t get to speak to the owner ourselves, but were told that when he described his products he does so with a sparkle in his eye.
 While we didn’t see it, his passion was clear in the sausages and cured meats we tasted.
 And the mustard that they use here – slightly spicy but like nothing I’ve had before, is a flavor that will always bring me back to Prague.